 Whether you’re unsure which city you prefer or you’re hoping to find a good retirement community in a specific city, you’ll need some insider perspective — something hard to get if you don’t currently live nearby.

 If you’re looking for a local realtor who can provide on-the-ground insights into Washington’s best retirement cities, our friends at Clever Real Estate help.
 Clever offers a free service that matches you with the best real estate agents from Keller Williams, RE/MAX, Century21, and other top-rated brokers.

-In Washington, you can get up to 0.5% cash back after closing — just for finding a fantastic real estate agent through Clever!
-And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1%.
-The average Clever seller saves $9,000!
+In Washington, you can get cash back after closing — just for finding a fantastic real estate agent through Clever!
+And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1.5%.
+The average Clever seller saves $7,000!